With a combination of a small number of people + software + servers and robots

 From someone else's perspective, transparency numbers and governance will be the first priority, so the atmosphere will probably be different than when they were integrated.

-This seems to be the norm in a joint stock company, but I wondered what it would be like to replace it with a family.
+This seems to be the norm in a stock company, but I wondered what it would be like to replace it with a family.

 Usually, all the money earned by the father and mother is the family's capital, and how it is spent is management.